 This limitation does not apply to VMFS-5 volumes that always have 1 MB file block size.

 - For vSphere 5.1 the maximum supported VMDK size is 1.98 TB.
-For vSphere 5.5 and older the maximum supported VMDK size is 62 TB.
+For vSphere 5.5 and later the maximum supported VMDK size is 62 TB.

 - Backup and restore of IDE disks in the Virtual appliance mode is not supported.